IBM/asoc-devops-tooling/jenkins/README.md

   * **Pinpoint precision when intervention is needed and/or issues arise**.
 The Blue Ocean UI shows where in the pipeline attention is needed, facilitating exception handling and increasing productivity.
   * **Native integration for branch and pull requests enables maximum developer productivity when collaborating on code with others in GitHub**.

 * [**Pipeline**](https://plugins.jenkins.io/workflow-aggregator) - Jenkins Pipeline (or simply "Pipeline" with a capital "P") is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.
-We will cover more in our [Jenkins Pipeline Use Cases](#jenkins-pipeline-use-cases) section.

 * [**Docker**](https://plugins.jenkins.io/docker-plugin) - Docker plugin allows user to use a docker host to dynamically provision build agents, run a single build, then tear-down the agent. **Stable Releases:** [1.1.3](https://updates.jenkins.io/download/plugins/docker-plugin/1.1.3/docker-plugin.hpi)
 > **NOTE:** This plugin is critical to pulling docker images from Artifactory dynamically into the Swarm Cloud or your Docker Cloud.
 Staying at the above stable releases is typically a good idea.
 Upgrading this plugin should come with caution.